A 2-credit course designed to assist you in your transition to the UW during your first quarter.

 - Skill Development

 - A FIG IS a place you will learn skills to enhance your college experience.
-GEN ST 199 is structured around topics such as social issues, diversity, academic planning, time management, financial planning, campus resources, career & major exploration, and a variety of others.
+GEN ST 199 is structured around topics such as social issues, diversity, academic planning, time management, financial planning, campus resources, career and major exploration, and a variety of others.

 - A FIG IS NOT a place you will receive busy work.
 Every assignment is in place to teach students in the FIG a meaningful skill or to learn new aspects of our community (UW and Seattle) and support your first-year transition.